-Letter of Credit is a document given by a bank by which it undertakes to pay the seller against presentation of a draft.
-For example a Bill of Exchange and other documents specified in the Letter of Credit provided such documents are in order and presented within a specified period.
-That is, a bank, known as the issuing bank, acting on the instruction of the buyer, undertakes to make available a predetermined amount to the seller, who is known as the beneficiary.
-The opening of a Letter of Credit is normally done through the intermediary of another bank in the country of residence of the beneficiary.
+Letter of Credit (LC) specifies Bill of Exchange and other documents to be provided in order and presented within a specified period.
+Buyer’s bank, known as the issuing bank, acting on the instruction of the buyer, undertakes to make available a predetermined amount to the seller, who is known as the beneficiary.
+Opening of a Letter of Credit (LC) is normally done through the intermediary of another bank in the country of residence of the beneficiary.
 This is a general rule but there are exceptions.
-It is not unusual for a Letter of Credit to be opened or established in the country of the applicant, that is the buyer, and payable there.
-The applicant needs to state where the credit is to be paid, if it is not stated then it will be paid in the buyer’s country.
-Some countries may restrict where a Letter of Credit is established and paid because of foreign exchange problems or restrictions.
-The intermediary through whom the letter of credit is established is known as the advising/confirming or paying bank.
+Generally, Letter of Credit (LC) is opened or established in the buyer’s country and payable there.
+Letter of Credit (LC) applicant (buyer) needs to state where the credit is to be paid, if it is not stated then it will be paid in the buyer’s country.
+Some countries may restrict where a Letter of Credit (LC) is established and paid because of foreign exchange problems or restrictions.
+Intermediary bank through which the Letter of Credit (LC) is established is known as the Advising/Confirming/Paying Bank.

 Four (4) parties are involved in Letter of Credit (LC):